ABOAGORA: Mercury, the Winged Messenger

 Participation fees

-This year, there was also a one-day ticket (20€) for those who can participate only on Wednesday, Thursday, or Friday.
+There is also a one-day ticket (20€) for those who can participate only on Wednesday, Thursday, or Friday.

 Some of the sessions, including the keynote AGORA sessions, are free and open to all.